KIMB0/database-technical-comparison/README.md

 # About this project

+**UPDATE 26-04-2018***

+I have destroyed the droplet because the project has been reviewed.

 **IMPORTANT READING**

 I had a problem with Neo4j which I tried to solve but without any luck.
 The problem was that I couldn't connect either from the browser or from my Java appclication.
 BUT what I could do, was connecting to the Neo4j through the CLI without any problems with this command: